GenaGrig/genstar-fitness/README.md

 --- | --- |
 ![Desktop User Profile Page image](/media/screenshots/desktop/user-profile-page-desktop.png) | ![Mobile User Profile Page image ](/media/screenshots/mobile/user-profile-new.jpg) |

+User profile page consists of two major parts - User Info and My Bookings.
+* User Info contains infromation about user as first and last name, username and email.
+There is an Edit Profile button which allows users to change their data.
+By default first and last name are empty, so user needs to enter them by editing profile.
+As a future feature more fileds to user profile will be added.

+* My Bookings part allows user to see all reserved bookings and edit or delete them.
+Here all the CRUD functionality is implemented.
+User can create a booking, see all bookings made, update bookings and delete them.
+Edit and delete buttons are shown as icons, because this design is much more comfortable on small screens, such as phones.

 #### Delete Workout Confirmation Modal

 Desktop | Mobile |
 --- | --- |
 ![Desktop Delete Booking Confirmation Modal image](/media/screenshots/desktop/confirm-delete-modal-desktop.PNG) | ![Mobile Delete Booking Confirmation Modal image ](/media/screenshots/mobile/delete-booking-confirmation-mobile-res.jpg) |

+This is an extended feature for user convenience and to be sure that user will not delete booking accidentally.
+The same feature is realised on staff panel for the same reason.

 ### Edit profile page
 Desktop | Mobile |
 --- | --- |
 ![Desktop Edit Profile Page image](/media/screenshots/desktop/update-profile-form-desktop.PNG) | ![Mobile Edit Profile Page image ](/media/screenshots/mobile/update-profile-mobile-res.jpg) |

+This page allows user to edit profile and change such information as first and last name (empty by default), username and email.
+As a future feature change of password and some extra fields can be added.

 ### Booking pages
 Desktop | Mobile |
 --- | --- |
 ![Desktop Booking Page image](/media/screenshots/desktop/booking-page-desktop.PNG) | ![Mobile Booking Page image ](/media/screenshots/mobile/booking-page-mobile-res.jpg) |

+On this booking page user selects workout type and date in pop-up calender.
+When done, user need to click on continue to proceed to next page or back to return to user profile page.

 Desktop | Mobile |
 --- | --- |
 ![Desktop Booking Time Page image](/media/screenshots/desktop/booking-time-page-desktop.PNG) | ![Mobile Booking Time Page image ](/media/screenshots/mobile/booking-time-select-mobile-res.jpg) |

+On this page user need to select time for chosen workout.
+When done, user clicks on "Book Workout" to confirm and save booking, or "Back" to go back to previous page and change workout or date.

+* This booking section has a lot of improvement possibilities that can be added in the future.
+For example:
+    * Schedule for each workout with exakt dates and time which repeates every week
+    * Make all booking process on a single page to reduce clicking and pages count
+    * Add workout booking for non-member of fitness club as a free pass or onetime payment (requires payment system and functionality)

 ### Staff panel page
 Desktop | Mobile |
 --- | --- |
 ![Desktop Staff Panel Page image](/media/screenshots/desktop/staff-panel-page-desktop.png) | ![Mobile Staff Panel Page image ](/media/screenshots/mobile/staff-panel-new.jpg) |

+Staff panel is made only for admins and staff members.
+On this panel staff members can see all the bookings made by users and filter them by different values.

 ### Authentication pages
 Desktop | Mobile |